anchtun1212/master-spring/spring-security/README.md

 # In this project there is:

-   1- Add spring-boot-starter-security and start the application.
+   1- Add spring-boot-starter-security dependency and start the application.